 A: In the words of Captain Barbosa “…the code is more what you’d call guidelines than actual rules.”
 The 30-30 rule is under ideal conditions.
-I have balanced where I got the phase exactly right so the trial weight change was more like 0 degrees and 15% amplitude change.
+I have balanced where I got the phase exactly right so the trial weight change was more like 0 degrees and a 15% amplitude change.

 Q: If we change angle of blades of cooling towers, will it have any effect on balanced impeller (During balancing let’s say we have 11 degree angle of blade, and then we have to change angle to 7 degrees because of process requirement)?

 A: If one blade’s pitch is off relative to the other blades, it will look like unbalance.
 However, this condition would be accompanied by a lot of axial force at a frequency of 1× because of the unequal blade pitch.
-If it were pure unbalance, then the axial force would be steady and not have a large 1× frequency component.
+If it is pure unbalanced, then the axial force would be steady and not have a large 1× frequency component.
 So, in your example, as long as the blades pitch the same amount and the aerodynamic lift changes equally on all blades, the rotor will still be in balance.

-Q: Do quasi static unbalance and couple unbalance have the same solution or something else?
+Q: Do quasi-static unbalance and couple unbalance have the same solution or something else?

 A: You seem to be mixing terms.
-When using a two plane balancing technique, the program takes into account the cross effect between planes A and B. Separating the static and couple balance is possible, but with the accuracy of today’s instruments, it is rarely done.
+When using a two-plane balancing technique, the program takes into account the cross effect between planes A and B. Separating the static and couple balance is possible, but with the accuracy of today’s instruments, it is rarely done.

-Q: Is there any effect, if we put the trial weight at 75% RPM and then correction weight at 85% RPM?
+Q: Is there any effect, if we put the trial weight at 75% RPM and then the correction weight at 85% RPM?

 A: The context of your question is not clear to me.
-I think you are saying, if the speed changes during the initial measurement, trial weight measurement and the correction measurement, will this have an adverse effect.
+I think you are saying, if the speed changes during the initial measurement, trial weight measurement, and correction measurement, will this have an adverse effect.
 Yes, changing speeds can create problems with the field balancing vector solution.
 Sometimes it is impossible to take measurements at the same speed, and, the more this speed varies, the less accurate the balancing solution will be.